RHIT-CSSE/csse120-public/WWW/202120/LearningObjectives/SessionTitles.md

 Session 5: Debugging, Exam 1 Practice
+  - Debugging:
+    - Practices that Minimize the Need for Debugging
+      - Iterative Enhancement
-  - Boolean Logic
+      - Other practices
-  - Debugging: Run-Time Errors and Stack Traces
+    - Run-Time Errors and Stack Traces
   - Coding Standards
   - Code Reviews
   - Practice for Exam 1